pipe01/legendary-rune-maker/README.md

 * (Down)load an appropiate item set automatically.
 * Shows you how to level up your skills.
 * Always up-to-date on the latest LoL patch.
+* Share rune pages with a single short text string.

 *Hint: hold shift when selecting a champion or position to copy the current page over*